Skip to content

 Repurchasing

 Repurchasing is when companies replace an existing application or system with commercially available software designed for the cloud.
 This approach involves licensing cloud apps with similar functionality to migrate data.
-Many companies choose this approach, for example, when moving from a homegrown system to a software as a service (SaaS) offering.
+Many companies, for instance, choose this approach when moving from a homegrown system to a software-as-a-service (SaaS) offering.

 Refactoring

 Refactoring helps companies convert valuable applications to cloud-friendly environments.
-It’s important to note, however, that this process can be complex, time-consuming and expensive.
+However, it’s important to note, that this process can be complex, time-consuming, and expensive.
 Refactoring can also require technical expertise.

 Retiring

-Retiring is a cloud strategy where you discontinue an existing application or system and replace it with a cloud-based solution.
-This approach involves decommissioning, transferring relevant data and processes to the new solution and, eventually, phasing out the existing application.
+Retiring is a cloud migration strategy where you discontinue an existing application or system and replace it with a cloud-based solution.
+This approach involves decommissioning, transferring relevant data and processes to the new solution, and, eventually, phasing out the existing application.

-This process is often used in conjunction with another cloud migration strategy to achieve the most cost-effective and efficient solution.
-Removing legacy systems often creates gains in efficiency, security and cost management, but you should anticipate the costs involved with the replacement solution.
+This process is often used with another cloud migration strategy to achieve the most cost-effective and efficient solution.
+Removing legacy systems often creates gains in efficiency, security, and cost management, but you should anticipate the costs involved with the replacement solution.

 Retaining